New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 Hong Kong Corporate Tax

-As discussed above, Hong Kong's taxation falls into the territorial system, where the taxes are based on profits derived from a trade or business conducted in Hong Kong.
+Hong Kong also uses a territorial system, where the profits tax is based on profits derived from a trade or business conducted in Hong Kong.

-If a company is established within Hong Kong, but the profits are made from outside of Hong Kong, the business owners can apply for special status to access a rate of 0% on profit taxes.
+If a company is established within Hong Kong, but the profits are made entirely from outside its borders, the business owners can apply for a special status to access a rate of 0% on profits tax.

 Provisional Profits Tax

-The provisional profits tax can be paid in two separate installments.
-The first installment is approximate and covers 75%, while the remaining 25% should be paid after three months.
+This type of profits tax can be paid in two separate installments.
+The first installment is approximately 75%, while the remaining 25% should be paid after three months.

-After the assessable profits of the year have been determined, the company can receive a tax credit for the amount paid.
+After the assessable profits tax of the year has been determined, the company can receive a tax credit for the amount paid.
 Any excess amount paid can be credited to the company for the next fiscal period.

-For any clarification with the authorities, companies that qualify for the provisional profits tax can apply for the clarification during a valid period.
+Companies that qualify for the provisional profits tax can apply for clarification with the authorities during a valid period.
 Typically, this period is one month before the due date or two weeks after the payment notice.

 Flat-Rate Corporate Tax System

-Another element that Hong Kong's tax system follows is the principle of a flat-rate tax, which means that the tax rate is not progressive or increases in respect of the profit amount.
+Another element that Hong Kong's tax system follows is the principle of a flat-rate tax, which means that the tax rate is not progressive or increases with respect to the profit amount.
 The Inland Revenue Department offers two profit tax rates for companies, the single-tier and the two-tier.

 Single-Tier